Evert-R/milestone-three/README.md

 5. View a user list to use for a mailing list (Users can decide themselves if they want this upon registration)

 ### Important notices
-1. This ia a fictional project for educational purposes created for the [code institute's Full Stack Software Development course](https://codeinstitute.net) and is in no way meant to go online for a broad audience.
+1. This is a fictional project for educational purposes created for the [code institute's Full Stack Software Development course](https://codeinstitute.net) and is in no way meant to go online for a broad audience.
 2. Authorization was not required for this project and was only implemented to make a distinction between users and wich functions they can use.
 It in no way will provide the security wich a true authorization system will provide.
 3. All user accounts and their information is fictional, passwords are set to ```1234```
 4. The tracks already in the database are real.
 I only used tracks of people that I personally know or made myself.
-The user accounts of contributers wich added the tracks are again fictional and do not display the actual artists.
+The user accounts of contributors wich added the tracks are again fictional and do not display the actual artists.
 5. The admin account can be accessed with the following credentials: ```username: admin``` - ```password: 1234```

 ## UX